 Reductions in nitrate concentrations in the Upper Wakulla River and Wakulla Springs will result in improved biological communities, including a reduction in the amount of algae present in the river.

 The greatest source of nitrate loading to the Upper Wakulla River is through Wakulla Springs.
-Therefore, management strategies that reduce nitrate loading to the ground water were the priority for this BMAP iteration.
+Therefore, management strategies that reduce nitrate loading to the ground water were the priority for this BMAP iteration, including more stringent nitrogen limitations for WWTFs that discharge to land surface infiltration and contribute nitrogen loading to ground water in PFA1.

 The scope of the TMDL did not include the adjacent Wakulla Springs vent area (WBID1006X) and, therefore, these waters are not applicable for determining achievement of the restoration targets.
 Although the TMDL did not include the upstream Wakulla Springs vent area, the BMAP incorporates Wakulla Springs and its contributing springshed within the BMAP area.
 This is based on the integral role of the springshed as the primary source of water inflow to the Upper Wakulla River.

 The BMAP focuses on reductions and management strategies within two PFAs.
 The PFAs were identified using best available information on the most vulnerable aquifer areas and ground water pathways to determine where management strategies would be most beneficial to improving the water quality of the Upper Wakulla River and Wakulla Springs.
 Pollutant loads contributed within the PFAs are considered to result in the largest magnitude and most immediate impacts to the Upper Wakulla River.
 In future iterations, the PFAs may be refined using the latest data.
+The areas of the basin outside the PFAs also contribute loading to the river and springs, but to a much lesser magnitude than the areas within the PFAs.
+Depending on the water quality changes in the Upper Wakulla and Wakulla Springs, additional management strategies in the area outside the PFAs may be required in future BMAP iterations.

 Considerations

-This BMAP requires stakeholders to implement management strategies to achieve nitrate reductions within the five-year period of this BMAP.
-However, the full implementation of this BMAP will be a long-term process, adaptively managed in five-year cycles.
-While some of the management strategies contained in the BMAP were recently completed or are currently ongoing, several strategies require more time to design, secure funding, and implement.
+This BMAP requires that all stakeholders in the basin implement their management strategies set forth herein within the first five-year BMAP cycle.
+However, the full attainment of the TMDL target will be a long-term process.
+While many of the projects and activities contained in the BMAP are recently completed or currently ongoing, there are many projects that will require time to design, secure funding, and construct.
+Funding limitations do not impact the requirement that each entity must implement the activities committed to in this BMAP.
+However, funding was considered, to the extent practicable, when determining the schedule for meeting BMAP requirements.
 Although strategies funding can be problematic, funding limitations do not affect the requirement that each entity within the PFAs must implement the management strategies listed in the BMAP in order to cumulatively achieve water quality standards.

+However, the full implementation of this BMAP will be a long-term process, adaptively managed in five-year cycles.
 Since BMAP implementation is a long-term process, the TMDL established for this basin will likely not be achieved in the first five-year iteration.
 It is understood that waterbodies can respond differently to the reduced concentrations and loading.
 Regular follow-up and continued coordination and communication by the stakeholders will be essential to ensure the implementation of management strategies and assessment of effects.
 Additional management strategies required to achieve the TMDL will, if necessary, be developed as part of the second BMAP iteration.
 During the BMAP process, several items were identified that could be addressed in future watershed management cycles to ensure that future BMAPs use the most accurate information: